mofoluwasomi/VoterRegisterationDatabase/README.md

 ### Troubleshooting

-1. Error: "ModuleNotFoundError: No module named 'the library name'"
+1. Error: "`ModuleNotFoundError: No module named 'the library name'`"
 Solution: This error occurs when the library name in the error has not been installed.
 To fix this.
 Make sure all the libraries above have been installed.

 2. Server Error - Port [port number] already in use